-The chief risk officer (CRO) shall have sufficient statue, authority, and seniority within the bank.
+The Chief Risk Officer (CRO) shall have sufficient stature, authority, and seniority within the Bank.
 He shall be independent from executive functions and business line responsibilities, operations and revenue-generating functions, and shall have access to such information as he deems necessary to form his judgment.
-The CRO shall have direct access to the Board of Directors and the Risk Oversight Committee without any impediment.
+The CRO shall have direct access to the Board and the ROC without any impediment.
 He shall serve on a full-time basis and shall functionally report to the ROC.

 Responsibilities of the CRO: The CRO has the broad and exclusive responsibility for all risk issues.
 The CRO performs the critical executive function relating to risk management.
 The CRO should be able to adequately communicate the risk assessment to the Board and facilitate sound board-level risk decisions.
-The CRO shall be responsible for overseeing the risk management function and shall supports the Board in the development of the risk appetite and risk appetite statement of the bank and for translating the risk appetite into a risk limits structure.
-The CRO shall likewise propose enhancements to risk management policies, processes, and systems to ensure that the bank's risk management capabilities are sufficiently robust and effective to fully support strategic objectives and risk-taking activities.
+The CRO shall be responsible for overseeing the risk management function and shall supports the Board in the development of the risk appetite and risk appetite statement of the Bank and for translating the risk appetite into a risk limits structure.
+The CRO shall likewise propose enhancements to risk management policies, processes, and systems to ensure that the Bank's risk management capabilities are sufficiently robust and effective to fully support strategic objectives and risk-taking activities.

-The following are the major risk management divisions and departments under RMG10.
+The following are the major risk management divisions and departments under RMG.

-ENTERPRISE RISK DIVISION HEAD Portfolio Risk Enterprise Risk Quantitative Risk
+ENTERPRISE RISK DIVISION HEAD Portfolio Monitoring Enterprise Risk Quantitative Risk